 These benchmarks support learners in setting academic or immigration goals, making understanding English language fluency levels vital for long-term planning.

-How to Move from One Level to the Next
+How to Move from One English Language Learner Levels to the Next

 To progress through the English language learners’ levels, here are real-world recommendations: